RufaiAdebola/My_Porfolio/README.md

 ![image](Recommendation letters send.pdf.jpg)

 ## CONTACT DETAILS
-_Lets see how we can be of benefit to one another_
+_Let's see how we can be of benefit to one another_

 ________________________________________________________________________
 <table>    adebola.rufai@gmail.com </table>